rails/rails/guides/source/action_mailer_basics.md

 the email protocols instead.
 Due to this, it makes sense to just have your controller tell the Mailer to send an email when a user is successfully created.

-Setting this up is painfully simple.
+Setting this up is simple.

 First, let's create a simple `User` scaffold: